FAQ

 Can you explain the pay rate and tuition waiver that appear in the Letter of Appointment for my teaching assistantship?

 The fall letter of appointment covers the 9-month academic year (August to May), which has 19.5 pay periods.
-Therefore it indicates a total stipend amount of (19.5x$996.16=) $19,425.28 for the academic year.
-For the summer (May to August) you will receive a separate letter of appointment for the remaining $6,574.72 of your stipend.
+Therefore it indicates a total stipend amount of (19.5x$1034.48=) $20,172.41 for the academic year.
+For the summer (May to August) you will receive a separate letter of appointment for the remaining $6,827.59 of your stipend.

-Under the terms of this letter of appointment, you will be registered for a minimum of 9 graduate credits.
-The tuition for your registered credits will be separately paid by the university.
-You will not need to pay tuition.
-This arrangement is referred to as a ‘tuition waiver’: your teaching assistantship provides you a stipend and tuition waiver.
+In accordance with the provisions outlined in this letter of appointment, you will be enrolled for a minimum of 9 graduate credits.
+The university will cover the tuition costs associated with your registered credits separately.
+While you will not be responsible for tuition, it is important to note that student fees will still be your responsibility.
+This arrangement is commonly referred to as a ‘tuition waiver,’ wherein your teaching assistantship grants you both a stipend and a tuition waiver.